isomerpages/nlb-curiocity/_digital-stories/Bras Basah/Bras Basah: A Place Of Learning.md

 ------

-#### **Methodist Publishing House and Koh & Company**
+#### **Methodist Publishing House and Koh &amp; Company**

-Two of the biggest English bookstores that used to be located in Bras Basah was Methodist Publishing House (MPH) and Koh & Company.
+Two of the biggest English bookstores that used to be located in Bras Basah was Methodist Publishing House (MPH) and Koh &amp; Company.
 Each of them offer a distinctive selection of books for their customers.
 Find out what they sell below.

 |   |
 |:--------:|